infinimesh/sensorterminal-quickstart/README.md

     https://files.seeedstudio.com/arduino/package_seeeduino_boards_index.json

 and install "Seeed SAMD Boards".
+Copy the content of [library-package](library-package) in the libraries folder of your Arduino folder (in Documents or "My Documents").

-Open [quickstart.ino] from this repo.
+Open [sensorterminal-quickstart.ino](sensorterminal-quickstart.ino) from this repo.
 Set all parameters in Tools according to this screenshot (serial port might be different, or course) and hit play.
 Your Sensor-Terminal should show the time after getting it from the Internet.
 For more verbose debug output, activate the Serial Monitor.

+## Infinimesh

+Together with your Sensor-Terminal, you have received a login for the Infinimesh platform.
+To create your device in Infinimesh, you first need to create a device certificate.
+Run

+    bash create-certs.sh device

+to generate device.crt and device.key.

 Happy hacking!